-Dolphin Energy is committed to reducing its Greenhouse Gas (GHG) emissions and numerous initiatives have been launched in pursuit of this commitment, including an extensive Leak Detection and Repair (LDAR) and onshore and offshore flare reduction programs.
+Dolphin Energy is committed to reducing its Greenhouse Gas (GHG) emissions and numerous initiatives have been launched including an extensive Leak Detection and Repair (LDAR) and onshore and offshore flare reduction programs.

 These programs are helping minimize overall emissions by reducing the frequency and magnitude of leaks in equipment while Dolphin Energy’s flaring rates rank among the best attained by all Qatar oil and gas companies.

 Emissions from the Ras Laffan plant and Taweelah Receiving Facility are continuously monitored for emissions so that strict regulations set by the Qatar Ministry of Environment and The Environment Agency Abu Dhabi are met.